BradGalton/Matlab/README.md

 3) SparseArray: Efficient output of a sparse array's elements to a binary file.

+# Machine Learning
-- Machine Learning: Regularized Linear Regression/Regularized Logistic Regression/Neural Networks/SVMs/K-Means Clustering/PCA/Collaborative Filtering
+- Supervised: Regularized Linear Regression/Regularized Logistic Regression/Neural Networks/SVMs
+- Unsupervised and Other: K-Means Clustering/Outlier Detection/PCA/Collaborative Filtering

 Scripts adapted from Machine Learning course labs at Stanford.
 Problem formulation and datsets provided by instructor.
 All functions self-generated but may use dependencies not provided here.